 On the other hand, for a well-appointed hotel in the heart of downtown, opt for the Simpson House Inn.
 This charming bed-and-breakfast set within maintained English-style gardens has just 15 guest accommodations.
 Though it lacks on-site amenities such as a gym and a swimming pool, guest passes to a nearby athletic club are offered for a nominal fee.

-This sophisticated 500-acre cottage-style resort in the leafy foothills of Montecito, just outside Santa Barbara, has reopened.
+This sophisticated 500-acre cottage-style resort is located in the leafy foothills of Montecito, just outside Santa Barbara.

 This charming bed-and-breakfast, set on an acre of beautifully maintained English-style gardens, is a short stroll from Santa Barbara’s downtown.